oneofthemany/appops/README.md

 - deal with video loopings
 - possibly ignore position for open clients that haven't been updated recently

+3. Best-effort at keeping video playback position in sync across all clients.

-2. Allow auto-switching based on a timer.
+4. [Maybe] Allow auto-switching based on a timer.